Getting Started

 Disk space: ~500 MB for the app, plus additional space for node environments (varies by node).

-No prerequisites required — Salpa bundles its own Python environment (via Pixi) and Redis server.
+No prerequisites required — Salpa bundles its own Python environment and all background services.
 You don’t need to install Python, pip, conda, or any other tooling.

 Download and install